drupol/master-thesis/src/thesis/main.typ

       key: "CRA",
       short: "CRA",
       long: "Cyber Resilience Act",
-      description: [The Cyber Resilience Act #cite(<CRA>,form:"normal") is a proposed European Union regulation that aims to improve the cybersecurity of digital products and services.
+      description: [The Cyber Resilience Act #cite(<CRA>, form: "normal") is a proposed European Union regulation that aims to improve the cybersecurity of digital products and services.
 It includes provisions for #link(<ch2-supply-chain>)[software supply chain] security, incident reporting, and security certification.], ),
     (
       key: "CS",